 Dry skin

-If your skin is dry and tight, head towards hydrating toners packed with calming and replenishing ingredients.
-This goes for mature skin as well.
-Equally important is to avoid formulas with high concentrations of alcohol and fragrances, as both can further dehydrate your skin.
+If your skin is dry and tight, head towards hydrating toners packed with moisturizing ingredients.
+Also, avoid formulas with high concentrations of alcohol and fragrances, as both can dehydrate your skin.

 Sensitive skin

-If your skin is sensitive, it means that the protective barrier is not functioning properly, which also means that your skin will be more susceptible to whatever you put on it.
-That said, avoid toners that feature drying alcohols, fragrances, salicylic acid, or harsh astringents.
-Instead, nourish your skin with a calming formula that aids in balancing the pH levels and strengthening the protective barrier.
+If your skin is sensitive, it means that your skin’s barrier is weak, which also means that your skin will be sensitive to whatever you put on it.
+That said, avoid toners with drying alcohols, fragrances, salicylic acid, or harsh astringents.
+Instead, nourish your skin with a soothing toner that balances pH levels and strengthens the protective barrier.

 Nature-derived ingredients, such as Centella asiatica, aloe vera, rosemary, colloidal oatmeal, green tea, and fermented rice, are your best bet.
-They’re gentle as they can be and work great in calming skin sensitivities.
+They are as gentle as can be and work great in soothing skin sensitivity.

 Acne-prone skin